The person at the center of this case

 Start here

-Neon pink Huffy mountain bike with yellow control cables and sidewalls—distinctive enough to be easily recognized; has this bike ever been recovered or reported?
+A neon pink Huffy mountain bike with yellow control cables and sidewalls was her mode of transportation—has this bike ever been recovered or sighted?

-Tara Leigh Calico, 19, disappeared on September 20, 1988, while on a routine 36-mile bike ride near Belen, New Mexico—last seen at 11:45 a.m. riding a neon pink Huffy mountain bike along Highway 47 in Valencia County.
-Despite extensive investigation and a $20,000 FBI reward, her fate remains unknown and no credible leads have resolved the case in over three decades.
+Tara Leigh Calico, 19, disappeared on September 20, 1988, while on a routine bike ride along Highway 47 near Belen, New Mexico—she left home at 9:30 a.m. and was last seen at 11:45 a.m. riding a distinctive neon pink Huffy mountain bike.
+Despite extensive investigation and a $20,000 FBI reward, her fate remains unknown and no credible leads have resolved the case in over 35 years.
 Anyone with information about her disappearance or whereabouts is urged to contact the FBI Albuquerque Field Office.

 Try asking